 Drum Triggers / Trigger Pads

 Drum triggers or trigger pads are much like the acoustic drum kits where there is a standard 5 piece configuration.
-These are the bits of an electronic drum kit which you hit on to make the sounds.
+These are the bits of a good electronic drum kit which you hit on to make the sounds.
 This includes an input for kick drum, snare, crash cymbal, ride cymbal, two hi – hats and three toms.
 Best electronic drum set with higher specifications come with additional trigger inputs where you add more features if you wish to.

 The most basic kits come with a pickup which can sense the vibrations when the trigger is struck.
 The pickup picks up how hard it has been hit, according to the level of vibration.

-More modern triggers of best electronic drum set come with more options of course.
+More modern triggers of Top electronic drum set come with more options of course.
 Many kits come with triggers with multiple zones to generate different sounds when hit.
 The rim and skin trigger of such electronic drum kits can make different sounds on pads, on the bow and edge of a cymbal trigger or the bell.

 Additionally, many best electronic drum set will have the option of multiple pickups for dynamic and multiple triggering at once.